lorensen/VTKExamples/src/VTKBook/Chapter6.md

 **Mapper Design.**

-Mapper objects have one or more inputs and no visualization data output, **Figure6--36** .
+Mapper objects have one or more inputs and no visualization data output, **Figure6--36**.
 Two different types of mappers are available in the *Visualization Toolkit* : graphics mappers and writers.
 Graphics mappers interface geometric structure and data attributes to the graphics library; writers write datasets to disk or other I/O devices.

 Since mappers take datasets as input, type enforcement is required.
 Each mapper implements this functionality directly.
-For example, both classes vtkPolyDataMapper and vtkSTLWriter implement a SetInput() method to enforce the input to be of type vtkPolyData .
+For example, both classes vtkPolyDataMapper and vtkSTLWriter implement a SetInput() method to enforce the input to be of type vtkPolyData.
 Other mappers and writers enforce input type as appropriate.

 Although writers and mappers do not create visualization data, they both have methods similar to the RequestData() method of the sources and filters.
 Each subclass of vtkMapper must implement the Render() method.
 This method is exchanged by the graphics system actors and its associated mappers during the rendering process.
 The effect of the method is to map its input dataset to the appropriate rendering library/system.
 Subclasses of the class vtkWriter must implement the WriteData() method.
 This method causes the writer to write its input dataset to disk (or other I/O device).

 **Color Maps**
-Color maps are created in the Visualization Toolkit using instances of the class vtkLookupTable .
+Color maps are created in the Visualization Toolkit using instances of the class vtkLookupTable.
 This class allows you to create a lookup table using HSVA (e.g., hue, saturation, value, and alpha Chapter 3 , we opacity value) specification.
 Although we discussed the HSV color system in Chapter 7 , but until then consider the alpha haven’t yet defined alpha opacity.
 We shall do so in value to be the opacity of an object.
 Alpha values of one indicate that the object is opaque, while alpha values of zero indicate that the object is transparent.

 The procedure for generating lookup table entries is to define pairs of values for HSVA.
 These pairs define a linear ramp for hue, saturation, value, and opacity.
 When the Build() method is invoked, these linear ramps are used to generate a table with the number of table entries requested.
 Alternatively, vtkLookupTable also enables you to load colors directly into the table.
 Thus, you build custom tables that cannot be simply expressed as linear ramps of HSVA values.
 To demonstrate this procedure, we specify a starting and ending value for each of the components of HSVA, then we will create a rainbow lookup table from blue to red by using the following
 | Toolkit*        |                 |                 |